 Guide

-How to Send GPG Encrypted Email from the Command Line
+Send GPG Encrypted Email from CLI

-By Aaron de Mello
+Written by Aaron de Mello Senior Engineering Manager

 # Old way: pipe GPG into mail (fragile, no PGP/MIME)

 gpg -ea -r "recipient@example.com" -o - message.txt | mail -s "Secret" recipient@example.comThis produces ASCII-armored inline PGP, not proper PGP/MIME.
-Many email clients struggle to verify or decrypt inline PGP.
-It also requires that the recipient's public key is already in your keyring -- you need to manually import it first.
+It also requires the recipient's public key to already exist in your local keyring -- you need to run gpg --recv-keys or gpg --import manually before every new recipient.
+The keys.openpgp.org keyserver hosts over 1 million verified keys, and Nylas CLI auto-fetches recipient keys from it during encryption.
+One command replaces the entire pipe chain:

 # New way: single command, proper PGP/MIME, auto key-fetch